RichardBrown384/riscos-artworks-js/docs/README.md

 The dash pattern structure is similar to that of !Draw.

-When an Artworks file doesn't specify a dash pattern then !AWViewer defaults to no pattern and draws solid paths.
+When an ArtWorks file doesn't specify a dash pattern then !AWViewer defaults to no pattern and draws solid paths.

 There are some doubts about Dash Pattern Index.
 One interpretation is that it forms an index into a dash palette.
 A negative index could mean that a bespoke dash pattern follows.
 However, positive values also have subsequent dash patterns.
-Maybe there is a palette of dash patterns within !Artworks but for rendering purposes the pattern is specified inline in the record.
+Maybe there is a palette of dash patterns within ArtWorks but for rendering purposes the pattern is specified inline in the record.

 | Offset | Length | Content                                                                                                                     |
 |--------|--------|-----------------------------------------------------------------------------------------------------------------------------|